Fox-ML-infrastructure/Fox-v1-infra/TRAINING/TRAINING_OPTIMIZATION_GUIDE.md

 # Training Optimization Guide

-## Overview

-This document provides actionable guidance for optimizing your model training pipeline.
-It addresses the critical issues of **overfitting** in tree models and **inactive regularization** in neural networks.
+Actionable guidance for optimizing the model training pipeline.
+Addresses overfitting in tree models and inactive regularization in neural networks.

----

 ## Problem 1: Overfitting in Tree Models